The Würth Collection

 For over 20 years, works from the corporate collection have mainly been on display in the Würth Museum at the company’s headquarters in the southern German town of Künzelsau or, since 2001, in the Kunsthalle Würth gallery in Schwäbisch Hall.

-Since 1999, associated galleries have gradually been opened on the premises of the Würth Group companies in Belgium, Denmark, France, Italy, the Netherlands, Norway, Austria and Spain.
+Since 1999, associated galleries have gradually been opened on the premises of the Würth Group companies in Denmark, France, Italy, the Netherlands, Norway, Austria and Spain.
 Temporary exhibitions are also held in Switzerland at the Forum Würth Chur, the Forum Würth Rorschach and the Forum Würth Arlesheim.

 Würth an the Arts